atealxt/redis-doc/commands_ZH/bitfield.md

 ## Overflow control

-Using the `OVERFLOW` command the user is able to fin-tune the behavior of the increment or decrement overflow (or underflow) by specifying one of the following behaviors:
+Using the `OVERFLOW` command the user is able to fine-tune the behavior of the increment or decrement overflow (or underflow) by specifying one of the following behaviors:

 * **WRAP**: wrap around, both with signed and unsigned integers.
-In the case of unsigned integers to wrap is like to perform the operation modulo the maximum value the integer can contain (the C standard behavior).
-With signed integers instead the wrapping means that overflows restart towards the most negative value and underflows towards the most positive ones, so for example if an `i8` integer is set to the value 127, incrementing it by 1 will yield `-128`.
+In the case of unsigned integers, wrapping is like performing the operation modulo the maximum value the integer can contain (the C standard behavior).
+With signed integers instead wrapping means that overflows restart towards the most negative value and underflows towards the most positive ones, so for example if an `i8` integer is set to the value 127, incrementing it by 1 will yield `-128`.
 * **SAT**: uses saturation arithmetic, that is, on underflows the value is set to the minimum integer value, and on overflows to the maximum integer value.
 For example incrementing an `i8` integer starting from value 120 with an increment of 10, will result into the value 127, and further increments will always keep the value at 127.
 The same happens on underflows, but towards the value is blocked at the most negative value.
 * **FAIL**: in this mode no operation is performed on overflows or underflows detected.
 The corresponding return value is set to NULL to signal the condition to the caller.